APRIL IS National Poetry Month. In honor of the occasion, I thought it would be fun to introduce some new poetry activities!

 al·lit·er·a·tion is the repetition of a consonant sound at the beginning of a word.

 “But,” she said, “the butter’s bitter.”

-To write your “Never Poem,” you will write one sentence for each of the following, repeating the ___* sound as frequently as possible.
+To write your “Never Poem,” you will write one sentence for each of the following, repeating your chosen consonant sound as many times as possible.

 - Something you would never eat.

 - Someplace you would never go.

 - Something you would always like to think about.

 - “And I promise you I will never …”

 Once their poems are finished, invite them to choose some words from the poem and write a title.

 I would never wear a baggy beaded bonnet with brown buttons.